 The slasher horror stars Jessica Biel, Jonathan Tucker, Erica Leerhsen, Mike Vogel, Eric Balfour, and R. Lee Ermey.
 Texas Chainsaw Massacre creates a scary element through the gory details and the race to survive from a cannibal family.
 Watch the trailer.

 Hocus Pocus (1993)

 At first look, Hocus Pocus may not look like much of a Halloween movie, but as they say, never judge a book by its cover!
-The movie follows three witches, played by Sarah Jessica Parker, Bette Midler and Kathy Najimy, who were hung for doing witchcraft in 17th century Salem.
+The movie follows three witches, played by Sarah Jessica Parker, Bette Midler, and Kathy Najimy, who was hung for doing witchcraft in the 17th century Salem.

 IMDb rating – 6.9/10

 This slasher movie stars Jamie Lee Curtis as Laurie Strode, who is trying to survive from murderer Michael Myers, who is also a runaway mental patient.
 The story begins on a cold Halloween night in 1963 when six-year-old Michael brutally murders his older sister and is committed to a sanitarium.

 He escapes after 15 years and returns to his hometown to find his next victims.
 Halloween is a seriously scary movie, making it a great pick for Halloween night.
 Watch the trailer here.

 Halloween Ends (2022)

 The final showdown of Michael Myers and Laurie Strode had people spellbound and the movie – while weaker than its predecessors – has established itself as one of the best horror movies.
 What was thought to be the last sequel of the Halloween movie franchise (it may continue with the rights of the movie being transferred), Halloween Ends picks up the events four years after Laurie’s last encounter with the psychotic killer.